 Tropes appearing in this:

-- Better as Friends: Shaggy and Velma decide this at the end of the film.
+- Better as Friends: Shaggy and Velma decide they're better off not dating at the end of the film.

-- Burn the Witch!: Happens to Wanda Grubwort when alive in the 1800s.
+- Burn the Witch!: Wanda Grubwort was burned at the stake for her crimes when alive in the 1800s.

-- Demoted to Extra: Scooby himself, who's largely Out of Focus in this movie.
+- Demoted to Extra: Scooby himself is largely Out of Focus in this movie.

 - Eat the Evidence: When Daphne finds Shaggy doodling his name and Velma's on a napkin, he immediately eats the napkin.

-- Foot Popping: Played entirely straight between Velma and Shaggy.
+- Foot Popping: Raising one's foot while kissing is played entirely straight between Velma and Shaggy.

 - Gaussian Girl: Used as a joke when Fred catches Daphne after she'd knocked out a barn's upper window.
 As the pair gaze at each other and they both realize he's saved her life, the image of Fred is blurred and soft-lit.